-If you have had weight loss surgery in the past, and experiencing problems or weight regain then it may be possible to improve your situation with a ‘secondary’ or revision procedure.
+If you have had weight loss surgery in the past, and are now experiencing problems or weight regain, then it may be possible to improve your situation with a ‘secondary’ or revision procedure.
 Below are the types of weight loss surgery conversions.

 Revision surgery may be necessary for:

 Inadequate weight loss or weight regain after a ‘primary’ weight loss operation.